rohitrana17/Drumskelethor/README.md

 # Drumskelethor
-   Drumskelethor is a fun website built to practice JavaScript.
+   A fun  website made to implement JavaScript and audio objects.

 ## Installation
-    Clone the Project into your local machine by using `git clone https://github.com/rohitrana17/Drumskelethor.git`.
+   Clone the Project into your local machine by using `git clone https://github.com/rohitrana17/Drumskelethor.git` .

-    Afterwards, run the HTLML file in your favourite browser.
+   Afterwards, run the HTML file in your favourite browser.

 ## Learning
-    I learnt extensively about `EventListener` and `callbacks`  during this project .
+   I learnt extensively about `EventListener` and `Callbacks`.